 Last month, a lengthy appeal for the construction of a development named Drake Park, which would have involved building 1,024 new homes, including 500 affordable properties, on green belt land in Walton-on-Thames, Surrey, was overturned by the Secretary of State.
 Following the decision, Cllr Andrew Kelly tweeted that he was “Delighted the Government agrees with [Elmbridge Borough Council] and protects our local Green Belt”, an opinion shared by many local residents.
-But for local people on limited incomes, this decision was met with a sense of despair.
+For local people on limited incomes, however, the decision was met with a sense of despair.

 Beneath its exterior of greenery and affluence, Surrey is an area of troubling inequality.
-In Walton-on-Thames, for instance, the average price of a property has risen from £89,475 in 1995 to £534,680 in 2018– an increase of approximately 498%.
-The Guardian’s analysis of Land Registry and HMRC data in 2015 revealed that in 1995, homes cost around 3.2 to 4.4 times the median salary of the area.
-In Surrey however, the average property now costs over 15 times the median salary – a reality which has resulted in the departure of many young people, unable to afford these skyrocketing prices, from the area in which they grew up.
+In Walton-on-Thames, for instance, the average price of a property has risen from £89,475 in 1995 to £534,680 in 2018 – an increase of approximately 498%.
+The Guardian’s analysis of Land Registry and HMRC data in 2015 revealed that, in 1995, homes cost around 3.2 to 4.4 times the median salary of the area.
+In Surrey, however, the average property now costs over 15 times the median salary – a reality that has resulted in the departure of many young people, unable to afford these skyrocketing prices, from the area in which they grew up.